vpvnguyen/node-mysql/README.md

 });
 ```

-> Make sure you save and require the MySQL, Inquirer, and cli-table npm packages--your app will need them for data input and storage
+> Make sure you save and require the MySQL, Inquirer, and cli-table npm packages--your app will need them for data input and storage.

 ## Application
-- run in terminal/bash: `node <filename.js>`
+- Run in terminal/bash: `node <filename.js>`.

 ## Technologies:
 - Node.js